sanskrit/raw_etexts_english/blogs/manasataramgini/2010-02-18_the-oldest-surviving-planetary-ritual-of-the-hindus.md

 +++
-title = "The oldest surviving planetary ritual of thexa0Hindus"
+title = "The oldest surviving planetary ritual of the Hindus"

 +++
 Certain white Indologists and their Japanese imitators have often held